statsbylopez/mlopez/content/post/2018-08-22-part-i-randomness-of-regular-season-competition.md

 Indeed, here's a list of several questions that, when armed with betting market information and an understanding of probability, one can answer.

 1. Looking at the standings to determine team strength?
 Stop -- you can do better.
 Our betting market metrics of how good each team is are better predictors of future won-loss percentage than current won-loss percentage is.
-In other words, if you look at the standings, and I look at betting market data, I'll have more accurate predictions of the rest of the season that you will (and I don't even have to know win percentage to make that claim).
+In other words, if you look at the standings, and I look at betting market data, I'll have more accurate predictions of the rest of the season will shake out than you will (and I don't even have to know win percentages to make that claim).

-1a.
-Afraid of our modeling?
+2. Afraid of our modeling?
 Use Mike Beuey's ratings at [Inpredictable](http://www.inpredictable.com/).
 Bookmark his site.
 Market ratings like this are more on point than just about any public metric out there, and certainly better than standings or most power rankings.
 The data's that good.
 If you want to know how good a team is, check to see when it's a favorite or when it's an underdog.

 2. The traditional mechanism by which we evaluate teams — wins and losses - can belie characteristics vital to understanding team strength.
 Here's some specific ways that decision makers can use betting market information.

 - Is your team going to make the playoffs?
 Start with betting market data, estimate probabilities for each game and each team, simulate the rest of the season, and find out.

 - Should you trade for a certain player?
-Compare how betting odds for this player compare when he is and isn't in the line-up.
-It's an easy, back-of-the-envelope estimate of how valuable a player is.
+Here's an easy, back-of-the-envelope way to estimate how valuable a player is: compare how betting odds stack up when this player is and isn't in the lineup.

 - Should you fire a coach?
 It's tempting to use winning percentage here.
-But if your team wasn't that good, or if it played a challenging schedule with several road games, you may want to check how betting markets have viewed how good your team actually has been.
+But if your team wasn't that good to begin with, or if it played a challenging schedule with several road games, you may want to check how betting markets have viewed how good your team actually has been.

 - What are your chances of winning a title if you do make the playoffs?
-Simulate the postseason (hint: I'll do that in my next post)
+Simulate the postseason.
+Don't be surprised if your team doesn't win, even if it's the best team (hint: I'll do this in my next post)

 3. On a league level, understanding how gaps in team strength have widened or narrowed can be used to better explore topics like parity, attendence, and fan interest.
 As examples, does increased or decreased game uncertainty leads to more interest?
 How much higher are TV ratings when games are closer?

 Altogether, at critical moments in a team’s evolution, we recommend that teams look past wins and losses to better understand team strength in the context of their own league.
-And for fans, perhaps the knowledge that NHL and MLB games are so close to coin flips can both (i) provide a modicum of comfort when your favorite team falls or (ii) a glimmer of hope when a game is about to start and your team is an underdog.
+And for fans (and perhaps Max Scherzer), perhaps the knowledge that NHL and MLB games are so close to coin flips can both (i) provide a modicum of comfort when your favorite team falls or (ii) a glimmer of hope when a game is about to start and your team is an underdog.